 How to Promote Learning Within Your Organization?

-It’s also a good idea to develop some experimental methods, wherever possible, such as temporary assignments, volunteering on various nonprofits, or assignment shadowing, to name a few.
+It’s also a good idea to develop some experimental methods, wherever possible, such as temporary assignments, volunteering at various nonprofits, or assignment shadowing, to name a few.
 Mentorship programs are not a bad idea either.

 Use feedback and learning to build a cohesive workplace